fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureDns.md

 # Get-AzureDns

 ## SYNOPSIS
-Gets the DNS settings for an azure_2 deployment.
+Gets the DNS settings for an Azure deployment.

 ## SYNTAX